alvaro-gc95/RASCAL/README.md

 )
 ```

+The evaluation of the reconstructions is made with the RSkill class.
+The Jupyter Notebook _'RASCAL_evaluation'_ contains examples of applications

 ## References
 Pending of publication.
 González-Cervera, A., Durán, L. (2024), RASCAL v1.0.0: An Open Source Tool for Climatological Time Series Reconstruction, Extension and Validation
 Zenodo: Gonzalez-Cervera.
 (2024). alvaro-gc95/RASCAL: RASCALv1.0.0 (v1.0.0).
 Zenodo. https://doi.org/10.5281/zenodo.10592595